thomcc/rust-typed-arena/README.md

-Use multiple arenas if you have only a couple different types or try [`bumpalo`](https://crates.io/crates/bumpalo), which is a bump-allocation arena can allocate heterogenous types of values.
+Use multiple arenas if you have only a couple different types or try [`bumpalo`](https://crates.io/crates/bumpalo), which is a bump-allocation arena that can allocate heterogenous types of values.

 ### Want allocation to return identifiers instead of references and dealing with references and lifetimes everywhere?